sdminonne/kubernetes/docs/design/job_controller.md

 ## Motivation

-The main goal is to provide a new controller typewith basic features, that is able to periodically trigger the creation of a new pod (based on its associated pod template) to be scheduled on one available minion and to track its outcome.
+The main goal is to provide a new controller type with time scheduler features.
+The job controller is able to periodically trigger the creation of a new pod (based on its associated pod template) to be scheduled on one available minion and to track its outcome.
 A time-based scheduling mechanism will be implemented first.
-Other possible job scheduling conditions (like for instance successfully completion of other scheduled jobs) could be introduced in latter stages.
+Other possible job scheduling conditions (like for instance successfully completion of other scheduled jobs) could be introduced in later.

+The proposal is

 ## Job controller basic definition